24 Helpful Budgeting Tips for Busy Moms

 15. Be a one-car family.

 For huge families with many kids who need to be transported to multiple places, the idea of having just one car sounds weird.
 However, buying a car, insuring it, and paying for maintenance fees are expensive.
+You can even get cash back by selling your car to a company, even if it’s crashed or damaged.

 Sacrifice a bit.
 Make the necessary adjustments to make it work.